multi-software-co/Emoji-Library-and-Utilities/README.md

 This file contains several structures and methods we use for parsing and manipulating emoji as read from Categories.csv.

+It currently supports up to Emoji 14.0; please update `emojiVersionSupportedInThisOSVersion` when a new version of MacOS has been released or announced that will support a subsequent version.

 `protocol EmojiListProtocol`
 * Implement this protocol to load the emojis from disk and maintain a list of categories, each containing emoji.
 * Through an extension, this file implements these methods: